google/oss-fuzz/docs/new_project_guide.md

 To add a new OSS project to OSS-Fuzz, you need a project subdirectory inside the [`projects/`](../projects) directory in [OSS-Fuzz repository](https://github.com/google/oss-fuzz).
-E.g. [boringssl](https://github.com/google/boringssl) project is located in
+Example: [boringssl](https://github.com/google/boringssl) project is located in [`projects/boringssl`](../projects/boringssl).
-[`projects/boringssl`](../projects/boringssl).

 The project directory needs to contain the following three configuration files: